 I’m a content marketing strategist in Singapore.
 With more than 15 years of experience in content creation and digital marketing, I have been helping clients worldwide engage their audience with effective content, turning their prospects into customers, repeat buyers and raving fans.
 I can do the same for you too.

 What Is Content Marketing?

-“Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.” – Source: Content Marketing Institute
+“Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.” – Source: Content Marketing Institute

 A Content Marketing Strategy that Really Works

-Using my own content marketing methodology, I’ll first look into your needs and objectives, research your market, target audience and competitors and develop a cost-effective global or Singapore content marketing strategy that’ll help you stand out from the crowd.
+Using my own content marketing methodology, I’ll look into your needs and objectives, research your market, target audience and competitors and develop a cost-effective global or Singapore content marketing strategy that’ll help you stand out from the crowd.

 Content Marketing Mix

 I specialise in the following content marketing mix:

 - Explainer videos